Warren Buffett once said:

 Physical cash is an even less efficient and cost-effective option for international transactions.

-Its disadvantages include the inconvenience of carrying large sums within and across borders.
+Its disadvantages include the inconvenience of carrying enough money within and across borders.
 This becomes particularly important when the conversion leads to different volumes of physical cash.

 Unlike certain other payment methods, cash does not often have secondary benefits.